 In the fourth verse, “sleep” is the metaphor used for true rest; the rest of a fulfilled promise, of a fulfilled day, or even a fulfilled life.
 This is the only stanza of ‘Stopping by Woods on a Snowy Evening’ that consists of four rhyming lines, due to the repetition of “and miles to go before I sleep,” likely because there is no next verse to continue the verse-to-verse rhyming pattern.

-And, as well, the reminder that life doesn’t stop no matter how isolated from it a person is.
-Moreover, this poem could be looked at as a simple commentary on life — a statement saying that if one stands around and watches his or her life for too long, it’ll get away from the real self.
-At the end of the story, the narrator returns to his journey, looking forward to the conclusion of the darkest evening of the year, and the sleep he can earn at the end of his journey.
-It can be run with even deeper — to say one has “miles to go” before they “sleep” can be looked at as a more poetic way to say there’s a long way to go before the grave.
+Additionally, the poet makes sure to remind the reader that life doesn’t stop no matter how isolated from it a person is.
+This poem could be looked at as a simple commentary on life — a statement suggesting that if one stands around and watches his or her life for too long, one might lose it entirely.
+At the end of the poem, the narrator returns to their journey, looking forward to the conclusion of the darkest evening of the year, and the sleep, or perhaps death, they’ve earned.

 Whose woods these are I think I know.